Configuration

 MIMIR_GITHUB_BRANCH=main

 MIMIR_GITHUB_TOKEN=ghp_your_token_hereMIMIR_GITHUB_URL: The main repository URL.
 Mimir will fetch both code and documentation from here.
+Required for single-repo setup.
+Optional if using separate code/docs repos or multiple repos.

 MIMIR_GITHUB_BRANCH: Which branch to fetch from.
 Defaults to main if not specified.